Only Criminals and Nosy People Use Scanners

 Scanner users serve critical public interest functions.

-- Safety advocates: Groups like Walk Bike Berkeley use scanner data to document crashes and improve traffic safety
+- Safety advocates like Walk Bike Berkeley use scanner data to document crashes and push for infrastructure improvements

-- Emergency volunteers: Community emergency response teams coordinate with professional responders
+- Community emergency response teams use scanner monitoring to coordinate with professional responders during disasters

 The Reality

-Real people who use scanners for legitimate purposes:
+Real people using scanners for documented, legitimate purposes:

-- Highland Park shooting survivors: Used scanners to find safe routes and locate family members during active shooter event
+- Highland Park shooting survivors used scanners to find safe routes and locate family members during the active shooter event

-- Traffic safety researchers: Document accident patterns to advocate for infrastructure improvements
+- Traffic safety researchers document accident patterns to advocate for road infrastructure improvements

-- Accountability advocates: Monitor police activity during protests and community events to ensure proper conduct
+- Accountability advocates monitor police activity during protests and community events

-- Local reporters: Small news outlets that can't afford full-time police reporters rely on scanners for breaking news
+- Small news outlets that can't staff every precinct rely on scanners to cover breaking news

-Dismissing scanner users as criminals or voyeurs ignores the vast majority of legitimate, public-interest uses that benefit entire communities.
+Dismissing scanner users as criminals or voyeurs ignores the vast majority of legitimate, public-interest uses β uses that benefit entire communities.

 Bottom Line